MicrosoftDocs/visualstudio-docs/docs/debugger/finding-memory-leaks-using-the-crt-library.md

 This output reports that the leaked allocation was on line 20 of *debug_new.cpp*.

 >[!NOTE]
->We do not recommend you create a preprocessor macro named `new`, or any other language keyword.
+>We don't recommend you create a preprocessor macro named `new`, or any other language keyword.

 ## Set breakpoints on a memory allocation number

 The memory allocation number tells you when a leaked memory block was allocated.
 A block with a memory allocation number of 18, for example, is the 18th block of memory allocated during the run of the app.
 The CRT report counts all memory-block allocations during the run, including allocations by the CRT library and other libraries such as MFC.
-Therefore, memory allocation block number 18 is probably not the 18th memory block allocated by your code.
+Therefore, memory allocation block number 18 probably isn't the 18th memory block allocated by your code.

 You can use the allocation number to set a breakpoint on the memory allocation.